 What Stewart Islanders really think of New Zealand

-Locally owned and skippered yacht Tiua is a 53-foot catamaran, exploring Lake Rotoiti’s green waters.
-Surrounded by tree-covered mountains, relax on this laidback, graceful journey through paradise.
-Others must think it is too, with lakeside holiday homes handed down over generations.
-Pure magic.
+Locally owned and skippered yacht Tiua is a 53-foot catamaran that sails on Lake Rotoiti’s green waters.
+The lake is surrounded by tree-covered ranges and holiday homes handed down over generations.

 Lake Rotoiti is east of Rotorua, connected to Lake Rotorua by the Ohau Channel.